 First of all planning is a mindset approach to your business.
-The plan captures in words and numbers the results of some clear thinking and likely outcomes of our business journey.
+It captures in words and numbers the results of clear thinking and likely outcomes of your business journey.

-Above all planning shows that you have considered the many risks in our business journey.
-It also shows how you are going to deal with risk and ultimately achieve your aspirations.
+Above all planning shows that you have considered the risks in your business journey.
+It shows how you are going to deal with these risks and achieve your aspirations.

-Most noteworthy map out your vision, values and mission statement.
-The cultural and behavioural framework of your business is shaped by your business vison and values.
+Most noteworthy map out your business vision, values and mission statement.
+The framework of your business is shaped by your business vision and values.

 Hence your mission statement is your calling card to the outside world.
 It states the main direction and purpose of your business.
-Likewise it is the foundation for your business planning process.
+Likewise it is the foundation for the process of your Business plan.
 It determines the standards at which your business aspires, to be now and in the future.
-Certainly a mission statement is not a bland promotional tool; it needs to be simple, concise and memorable.
+Certainly a mission statement is not a bland promotional tool; make it simple, concise and memorable.

 Similarly figure out your critical success factors and objectives

 Every business has Critical Success Factors (CSFs).
 Consequently CSFs are the cause of your success.
-They highlight those areas in which you need to perform best if you are to achieve overall success and achieve your SMART objectives.
+They highlight those areas you need to perform best in if you are to achieve overall success.
+They also help achieve your SMART objectives.

 CSFs for a retailer would typically be having the right product mix, availability, pricing and effective marketing.
 As a result attracting more customers.